Targeting & rollouts

 { attr: "app_version", op: "version_gte", value: "2.4.0" },

-]The dashboard shape is JSON, so you can copy these straight in — or push them with the CLI:
+]The dashboard shape is JSON, so you can copy these straight in — paste the array into the feature flag's targeting editor and click Save.
+The same JSON can be patched via the Admin API.

 Rollout is deterministic.
 The SDK computes: